 Between the areas of Malasaña and Conde Duque is where you’ll find Cazador Bar.
-Retro but not kitsch, the 70s furniture, hanging tapestries and taxidermy (Cazador translates to hunter) sets the scene for a laidback, pre-party before you move on to a more high-tempo spot.
+Retro but not kitsch, the 70s furniture, hanging tapestries and taxidermy (Cazador translates to the hunter) sets the scene for a laidback, pre-party before you move on to a more high-tempo spot.
 It’s a familiar gay bar that mainly attracts a hipster and bohemian crowd.
-It’s also known for its Sunday brunch.
+Cazador is also well-known for its Sunday brunch.

 4. Lucky Dragon

 Located in the heart of Malasaña, this alternative bar is inspired by a Chinatown alley with lanterns, neons and plenty of friendly in-house dragons on the main floor.
-The lower level, where the karaoke is located, is inspired in Beijing private clubs with silk drapes and murals reminiscent of the Mandarin Empire.
-There are DJ tables on both floors.
-They usually play a variety of salsa, Italo disco and house music.
+The lower level is inspired in Beijing private clubs with silk drapes and ornamental murals reminiscent of the Mandarin Empire.
+There are DJ tables on both floors and karaoke in the lower one.
+They usually play a wide variety of salsa, Italo disco, and house music.
 More than a strictly gay bar is a gay-friendly bar frequented by an artsy crowd.

 5. Válgame Dios

 Located in the heart of Chueca, Válgame Dios is the place to be, where more famous faces per squared meter you can find.
 A bistro-style venue to see and to be seen with an impressive gin list for the most demanding clients.
 The walls are decorated with a huge collection of celebrity portraits that have already enjoyed its cocktails as well as fashion items.
 The menu gives traditional cuisine a modern twist with simple, fresh ingredients.
-Ideal for a relaxed aperitivo.
+Válgame Dios is ideal for a relaxed aperitivo in the terrace.